Last updated on - November 14th, 2018

 Selenium WebDriver is the popular one nowadays to automate web applications.

-I hope this article helped you to learn about Selenium and its overview.
+I hope this article helped you to learn automation testing using selenium and its overview.
 You can also check other Selenium articles.

 Let me know if you have any questions, by commenting below or send an email directly to me at email@example.com.